MUSIC FOR A CAUSE

 "Wars have been waged for natural resources - through their song, Swarathma urges people to stop a while and listen to Mother Earth.

-Spreading the Joy of Music: #BYOH and School of Rock
+Spreading the Joy of Music: #BYOH, School of Rock and The Minor Project

 Spreading the Joy of Music: It began with Swarathma Action Replay shows where the band would go and play for organizations or people who cannot come and watch live performances.
 Maybe they are not privileged enough financially or physically.
 Over the years, Swarathma has played at leprosy centers, rehabilitation centers, old age homes, child-care centers and orphanages.
 They have played shows for the blind, had sung for street kids.